 An AWOS usually needs one analytical run on the Analyzer.
 In some circumstances the results obtained from this first run need to be controlled by subsequent runs or "reruns".
-When the Analyzer has decided (automatically or manually) to perform multiple runs for a test, it may send
+When the Analyzer has decided (automatically or manually) to perform multiple runs for a test, it may send the results of the successive runs in one or more messages.
+The selection of the reportable result among several runs can be determined:

-- On the analyzer side.
-In that case, two situations are possible: - The Analyzer reports only the results of the selected run to the Analyzer Manager.
+• On the analyzer side.
+In that case, two situations are possible:

+- The Analyzer reports only the results of the selected run to the Analyzer Manager.
 In that case, the rerun is transparent. - The Analyzer reports the results from all runs to the Analyzer Manager, distinguishing each of them, in order to track the Analyzer operations and to register the reagent consumption.
 In that case the Analyzer identifies the selected run using the "result status" field to express that this one is the final (potentially corrected) result. - On the Analyzer Manager side.
 In that case, the Analyzer reports the results of all runs with the same "result status", distinguishing each run.
 The Analyzer Manager selects which results to report.

-1260 5.4.2.5.1 Rerun Decided On Analyzer Use Case Description
+5.4.2.5.1 Rerun Decided On Analyzer Use Case Description

 - a.
 The Analyzer performs the AWOS on a specimen (first run). - b.
 Based on the results obtained, the Analyzer schedules an additional run.
-The Analyzer may notify the Analyzer Manager of the results with a "preliminary" status for the first run for this AWOS, or may retain them until the additional run is performed. - 1265 c.
+The Analyzer may notify the Analyzer Manager of the results with a "preliminary" status for the first run for this AWOS, or may retain them until the additional run is performed. - c.
 The Analyzer performs the additional run. - d.
 The Analyzer notifies the Analyzer Manager, with the results and status of the additional run, or of all runs if they were not yet reported.
 All runs are assigned the same AWOS ID but are distinguished from one another by a run sequence number.
 An Analyzer may identify a final result of a run that is the best candidate to be reported to the ordering provider, or the Analyzer may let the Analyzer Manager select which results to report.